Frequently Asked Questions

 The rest of the process includes:

-- Certification as a Shared Living Provider!
+6. Certification as a Shared Living Provider

-Nope.
-You must be at least 21 years old with a valid driver’s license and/or reliable transportation.
-We are looking for energetic, caring adults who want to make a positive impact on an individual’s life.
+No. You must be at least 21 years old with a valid driver’s license and/or reliable transportation.
+We are looking for energetic caring adults who want to make a positive impact on an individual’s life.
 You can be single, married, any sexual orientation, a homeowner or apartment renter.
-Shared Living providers are eligible to serve up to two individuals in their home.
-Each individual must have their own room.

 Shared Living Providers need: